kodemonki/react-child-sequence/README.md

 # kodemonki/react-child-sequence

-Plays a sequence of child images
+Plays a sequence of child image objects

 ## Install